mozilla/pkipolicy/rootstore/policy.md

 ### 5.1 Algorithms ###

-Root certificates in our root store, and any certificate which chains up to them, MUST use only algorithms and key sizes from the following
+Root certificates in our root store, and any certificate that chains up to them, MUST use only algorithms and key sizes from the following
 set:

-*   RSA keys whose modulus size in bits is divisible by 8, and is at least 2048.
+*   RSA keys whose modulus size in bits is divisible by 8, and is at least 2048 bits; *or*
 *   ECDSA keys using one of the following curves:
-    * P-256
+    * P-256; *or*
-    * P-384
+    * P-384.

 The following sections detail encoding and signature algorithm requirements for each of these keys.
 The encoding requirements on signature algorithms apply to any contexts where the algorithm is encoded as an AlgorithmIdentifier,
 including:

-* The signatureAlgorithm field of a Certificate
+* The signatureAlgorithm field of a Certificate;
-* The signature field of a TBSCertificate
+* The signature field of a TBSCertificate;
-* The signatureAlgorithm field of a CertificateList
+* The signatureAlgorithm field of a CertificateList;
-* The signature field of a TBSCertList
+* The signature field of a TBSCertList; *and*
-* The signatureAlgorithm field of a BasicOCSPResponse
+* The signatureAlgorithm field of a BasicOCSPResponse.

 #### 5.1.1 RSA